d3fin3d/staff/guidelines.md

 word(s) edited out.
 If the profanity coincides with flaming or any other rule breaks, please remove the entire post and include both infraction reasons in your infraction message.

+* __Dealing with non-English posts__

+  Members are free to use languages other than English providing they also post an English translation of their text.
+The exception to this is content based posts such as server, mod or map threads.
+Members should not be informalled or infracted for the use of non-English.
+If you come accross a post that isn't in English, please send the member the following text within a private message:

+  "Hi [name],

+  The Minecraft Forums is primarily an English speaking website therefore we request that all discussions use English to avoid miscommunication.

+  I have added an English translation of your text to [this] post.

+  We recommend http://translate.google.com/ for translating text to English.

+  Thanks."

 * __Spambots vs. legitimate members__

   It's important to differentiate between spambots and legitimate members.
 Typically, spambots post streaming/pirated